Dutch–Portuguese War: VOC gains ground

 The first 7 ships dealt with Santo António de Mazagão and the rest with São João Pérola.

-After exploiting and then double-crossing their Kandyan allies, the Dutch were able to capture Colombo in 1656 and drove the last Portuguese from Ceylon in 1658.
+After exploiting and then double-crossing their Kandyan allies, the Dutch captured Colombo in 1656 and drove the last Portuguese from Ceylon in 1658.
 Sporadic warfare with Kandy continued for over a century.

 In the aftermath of the destruction of the Tordesillas system, Portugal had managed to retain Diu but not Hormuz.
 Goa and Macau had also survived but not Malacca.
-Nevertheless, the downfall of the Portuguese Indian empire was not territorial but economic: the competition of other European powers whose demographics were more numerous, access to capital easier, and access to markets more direct than Portugal's.
+Nevertheless, the downfall of the Portuguese Indian empire was not territorial but economic: the competition of other European powers with greater demographics, easier access to capital, and more direct access to markets than Portugal.
 Lisbon's distributive monopoly had been stolen from the Islamic world and soon invited more direct competition; it crumbled quickly.

 In all, and also because the Dutch were kept busy with their expansion in Indonesia, the conquests made at the expense of the Portuguese were modest: some Indonesian possessions and a few cities and fortresses in South India.
-The most important blow to the Portuguese eastern empire would be the conquest of Malacca in 1641 (depriving them of the control over these straits), Ceylon in 1658, and the Malabar Coast in 1663, even after the signing of the Treaty of The Hague in 1661.
+The most important blows to the Portuguese eastern empire were the conquests of Malacca in 1641 (depriving them of the control over these straits), Ceylon in 1658, and the Malabar Coast in 1663 (after the signing of the Treaty of The Hague (1661)).